friends-of-presta/security-advisories/_posts/2024-06-20-pk_themesettings.md

 ## Description

-Due to a lack of permissions control, a guest can access the txt file which collect email when maintenance is enable which can lead to leak of personal information.
+Due to a lack of permission control, a guest can access the txt file which collect emails when maintenance is enable which can lead to leak of personal information.

 **WARNING** : Versions declared as impacted are versions where we confirmed critical issue.
 Author don't know which exacts versions are impacted, he only said us that it was a long time ago.
 Author refuse to provide the last version to let us check that all is fixed.
 So you should consider that all versions can be impacted.